Sima Daozi: Early life

 Sima Daozi was born in 363, a year after his older brother Sima Yao was born to their father, Sima Yu, Prince of Kuaiji, and mother Consort Li.
 In 371, after the paramount general Huan Wen deposed Emperor Fei to showcase his power, he made Sima Yu emperor (as Emperor Jianwen).
 On 12 September 372, when Emperor Jianwen grew ill, he created Sima Yao crown prince and Sima Daozi the Prince of Langye.
 He died later that day, and Sima Yao assumed the throne as Emperor Xiaowu.
+(Note: By this time, both Sima Yao and Sima Daozi were two of the few surviving grandsons of Emperor Yuan.)